 Owning a home with a pool in the backyard provides a convenient source of fun for the entire family.
 However, you'll be on the hook for regular (and expensive) maintenance when the pool is in use.
 In temperate areas such as Washington, D.C., pool season typically stretches from Memorial Day to Labor Day, but, in places such as Florida and Arizona, pools are used year-round.
 Experts recommend that a pool be cleaned weekly when in use.
 As part of the cleaning process, the pool's pH level will need to be tested to ensure the alkalinity isn't too low or high, which could make the water too acidic or reduce the effectiveness of the chlorine.
 When this happens, the water is no longer safe for swimmers and can cause corrosive damage to the pool's surface and equipment.

-If you don't clean the pool yourself, which requires purchasing equipment and administering chemicals (opens in new tab), you'll need to hire a pool maintenance service -- and that expense can quickly add up.
-Pool owners spend $125 on average to have their pool maintained weekly by a professional, according to HomeAdvisor.com (opens in new tab).
+If you don't clean the pool yourself, which requires purchasing equipment and administering chemicals, you'll need to hire a pool maintenance service — and that expense can quickly add up.
+Pool owners spend between $110 to $351, on average, to have their pool maintained weekly by a professional, according to HomeAdvisor.com.
 The service includes skimming the water's surface for floating debris, vacuuming the pool floor, brushing the pool walls, cleaning the filter, and checking the water and pH levels.
-At the end of the month, that's $500 spent on maintenance alone.
+Taking the median cost, at the end of the month that's $800 spent on maintenance alone.

 A tear in a swimming pool's lining, a protective layer applied to the pool before it's filled, is a common repair encountered by pool owners.
 The liner acts as a barrier between the pool walls/floor and water, and it helps prevent mold growth.
 Vinyl lining is popular largely due to its affordability.
-Expect to pay $200, on average, to have a professional repair a tear in a vinyl liner.
-If the tear is small enough, you may be able to repair it yourself with a vinyl pool liner patch kit (starting at $8 on Amazon (opens in new tab)).
-If the entire liner needs to be replaced, plan to pay a pro a minimum of $1,700 for parts and labor.
+According to HomeServe, depending on how big the tear is or if the entire liner needs replacing, it can cost anywhere between $835 and $2,890.
+If the tear is small enough, you may be able to repair it yourself with a vinyl pool liner patch kit (starting at $8 on Amazon).

 If a gradual decrease in water level leads you to suspect a slow leak, it will cost you around $350 to have a repairman inspect your pool to find the leak and fix it (if it's small).
-If there's a leak in your pool's plumbing, which can later affect the pool filter pump and heater, you want to have a professional assess the damage.
+If there's a leak in your pool's plumbing — which could affect the pool filter pump and heater later — you'll need to have a professional assess the damage.
 The average cost to fix a plumbing leak is around $1,000.

 When considering purchasing a home with a pool, you'll want to be sure to ask the seller about any previous repair work, advises Frank Lesh, founder of Home Sweet Home Inspection Company in Indian Head Park, Ill.
 Find out the specific type of repairs and when they were completed.
 A pattern of small repairs could be a warning sign of a larger, costlier repair to come.

 Pool fencing options vary by type (glass, mesh, vinyl, etc.) and price.
-Fencing for an above-ground pool starts at $84 per fence panel at Lowe's (opens in new tab).
+Fencing for an above-ground pool starts at $74 per fence panel at standard retailers.
 In-ground pool fencing costs more.
 The CPSC recommends going a step further and installing door alarms on all doors in the home leading to the pool area, as well as on the pool fence door itself.

 A diving board also poses a major safety risk.
 Three common injuries include falling while climbing the ladder; hitting the diving board while trying tricks; and divers accidentally landing on swimmers in the water, Realtor.com warns.
 As a result, insurance companies will likely charge a higher premium or won't cover diving-board injuries at all, the site states.
 If you make an offer on a house with a diving board, ask the seller to have the diving board removed before you go to closing.
 If that doesn't work, you can simply do it yourself once the home is in your possession.